-Guadalupe Q. Sosa was elected to the Board of Trustees in 2010.
-Guadalupe previously served as Secretary of the Board from 2012-2014.
+Guadalupe Q. Sosa was elected to the Austin Community College District Board of Trustees in 2010.
+Sosa previously served as Secretary of the Board from 2012-2014.
 She strongly believes that education is the key to a better life and community.
 For this reason, she is determined to help make ACC strong and flexible to serve as a springboard for all who want something better in life.

-In recognition of Ms. Sosa’s decades of community service, Austin’s Mayor Lee Leffingwell declared Lupe Sosa Day on June 9, 2009, in the City of Austin.
+In recognition of her decades of community service, former Austin Mayor Lee Leffingwell declared Lupe Sosa Day on June 9, 2009, in the City of Austin.
 She has also been recognized by Texas Rep. Eddie Rodriguez in July 2009 and the South Austin Democrats in 2008.

 Before retiring in 2000, Sosa was an accountant, auditor, and contracts and program manager with the State of Texas.
 Prior to that, she worked for the Council of Governments Aging Programs based in Victoria.